Dryer Duct Cleaning: Common Mistakes Made With Your Dryer

 As dryers pull air from the surrounding area, it’s important to keep the floor around a dryer clean.
 Dusting or vacuuming regularly can eliminate lint that lands behind the dryer.
 You never know — you may discover a missing pair of socks back there too.

 Instead of crowding many washing loads at once in your dryer, sort out your sweaters and jeans.
 Check labels on the tags of your clothes to ensure the correct drying cycles.
 For example, cotton t-shirts will likely shrink on high heat.
 Also, avoid overloading the dryer.
 The extra weight can wear down your machine.

 Contact Us About Dryer Duct Cleaning

 Has it been a while since your last dryer duct cleaning?
 At Superior Air Duct Cleaning, we’ll make sure your dryer ducts are safe and clean.
 Our complete, thorough cleaning will put your mind at ease knowing your house is safeguarded.
 Don’t let lint build up your vents.
-Get in touch with us for your next dryer duct cleaning service.
+Contact us in western PA or eastern OH for your next dryer duct cleaning service.